devramanathan10/Initial-files/README.md

 # Initial-files
 These are the ipynb files of my code.
-This work was done when I took a course from Udemy by Jose Portila.
+This work was done when I took a udemy course by Jose Portila